jxxcarlson/jxxcarlson.github.io/docs-scripta-compiler/docs-scripta-compiler/l0-parser.md

 ## Parser

-The parser is implemented as a functional loop the state is defined by
+The parser is implemented as a functional loop with state defined by

 ```elm
 -- L0.Parser.Expression